Kridge42/Metabolic-Syndrome/README.md

 - The bulk of positive (1) cases of metabolic syndrome are shown here with a BMI above 28 and a waist circumference above 90 centimeters.

 ![image](https://user-images.githubusercontent.com/126993169/236965050-f206e0a5-3676-4531-b16f-f38f72b50210.png)
+- The positive (1) cases of metabolic syndrome are shown to have what is considered to be an overweight or obese BMI.
+In contrast, the negative (0) cases for metabolic syndrome are closer to what is considered to be in the normal BMI range.

 ![image](https://user-images.githubusercontent.com/126993169/236965084-5a73078f-8a17-455c-be7f-f1197997d344.png)